 Changing message delivery location to a temporary folder and then changing it back refreshes Outlook settings.
 This can fix the error.

 If none of the above methods work, OST corruption might be the culprit.
-To repair the OST, convert it to PST format using trustworthy third-party OST to PST converter Stellar OST to PST Converter.
+To repair the OST, convert it to PST format using trustworthy third-party OST to PST converter Stellar Converter for OST.
 This commercial tool is backed by powerful algorithms to accurately convert OST file into PST format.
 The converted PST file can then be imported into Outlook to access data.

 Why You Need to Convert Outlook OST to PST

 How to fix error 0x800ccc0f in Outlook 2010/2013

 What to do when Outlook 2013 doesn’t open

 Handling the message, “Errors have been detected in the OST”